romhanyi-agi/beer-hunter/wiki/login.md

 };
 ```

 Instead of `useState`, I chose `useReducer` to handle state for this component.
-Reducers are great for managing complex states with multiple sublevels, so for this basic example,`useState` would have been perfectly fine, but I just wanted to see how it works with a reducer.
+Reducers are great for managing complex states with multiple sublevels, so for this basic example,`useState` would have been perfectly fine, but I just wanted to see how it works with a reducer, and in a real-life scenario this state would probably more complex.
 The React `useReducer` hook takes the current state and an action as its arguments and returns a new state and a dispatch method.
 Reducers are pure functions without side-effects.
 Therefore, the same input (current state and action) shall always produce the same output (new state).